-What is a buttocks thread lift?
+What is a butt thread lift?

-Threads are placed along the length of the buttocks in the subcutaneous tissue, such that the buttocks are elevated, becoming perkier and more rounded, the legs look longer and the body is better proportioned.
+Threads are placed along the length of the buttocks in the subcutaneous tissue, so that the buttocks are elevated, becoming perkier and more rounded, the legs look longer and the body is better proportioned.

 Why is it done?

 A buttocks thread lift is a simpler, less onerous alternative to major surgery to reshape and lift the buttocks.
 The principal advantages of this method are as follows:

 - Immediate result

 - You can return to your everyday activities without restrictions

 - It is less expensive than conventional surgery

 Its disadvantages are as follows:

 - It is not a replacement for buttock augmentation, it doesn’t increase the size of the buttocks, but lifts it to make it look perkier and more toned.